There are lots of fun ways you can raise money for Shooting Star Children's Hospices.

 We offer placements to second and third year child-branch student nurses.

-Take a look at the course and study days we offer.
+Take a look at the courses and study days we offer.

 Find out more about our referral criteria, catchment area map and contact details.

 Find out more and book onto one of our professional courses or study days.

 Find your nearest Shooting Star Children's Hospices shop.